Perspective | Washington chose to wait on a franchise QB. It’s making for a very bleak season.

 But Peyton Manning did come back.
 And everyone knows the rest.

-Despite a reputation built on gambling on fourth downs, Rivera has not yet made wild bets in constructing his team — especially at quarterback.
+Despite a reputation built on gambling on fourth downs, Rivera has not yet made wild bets in constructing this team — especially at quarterback.
 He has chosen to be careful and deliberate, focusing on polishing his defense and adding offensive linemen and playmakers before identifying the quarterback who will be next.

-It could very well prove to be a sound strategy.
+It could prove to be a sound strategy.
 But the team’s rough start to the season has brought it into question.
 The defense, which was supposed to be the strength of this team, has failed to live up to expectations.
 The offensive line has fallen apart because of injuries.
 Many of the playmakers added this offseason to support the quarterbacks haven’t been able to get on the field.

 Halfway through the season that was supposed to be the big building block for the contender Rivera wants to create in Washington, there are few signs of a sound foundation.
-Instead, Sunday’s game featured Heinicke running for his life, limited in his options for who he could throw to, heaving too many passes that turned out to be bad ideas.
+Instead, Sunday’s game featured Heinicke running for his life, limited in his receiving options, heaving too many passes that turned out to be bad ideas.
 It also featured Washington’s defense allowing a limited Denver offense to convert on more than half of its third downs.
-With Tom Brady and the defending champion Buccaneers on the schedule after the bye, things might not get much easier.
+With Tom Brady and the defending champion Tampa Bay Buccaneers on the schedule after the bye, things might not get much easier.

 But if Rivera has regrets, he isn’t saying so out loud.

-“No, that’s hindsight,” Rivera said when asked if he regretted not going for a young quarterback this past offseason, perhaps in the draft.
-“It’s easy to second guess.
-I made a decision and I’m going to go with it, just like [the decision to release kicker Dustin Hopkins two weeks ago], I made a decision and it’s on me.
+“No, that’s hindsight,” Rivera said when asked if he regretted not going for a young quarterback in the offseason, perhaps in the draft.
+“It’s easy to second-guess.
+I made a decision, and I’m going to go with it, just like [the decision to release kicker Dustin Hopkins two weeks ago], I made a decision, and it’s on me.
 We made a decision on the quarterback.

 “We liked a couple of guys,” he continued, “[but] we’re not going to mortgage the future, because if we put the pieces in place and find the guy, then we will feel better, rather than having to give up some of the capital that people wanted from us.
 I wasn’t going to give up some of the players people wanted.
 I wasn’t going to give up some of the draft picks people wanted.”